RJDennis/ChebyshevApprox.jl/README.md

 w = chebyshev_weights(y,nodes,order,domain)
 ```

-where `y` is a n-D array containing the function evaluations at `nodes`, `nodes` is a tuple of 1D arrays containing Chebyshev-roots, 'order' is a tuple (tensor-product polynomial) or an integer (complete polynomial) specifying the order of the polynomial in each dimension, and `domain` is a 2D array containing the upper and lower bounds on the approximating interval in each dimension.
+where `y` is a n-D array containing the function evaluations at `nodes`, `nodes` is a tuple of 1D arrays containing Chebyshev-roots, 'order' is a 1d array (tensor-product polynomial) or an integer (complete polynomial) specifying the order of the polynomial in each dimension, and `domain` is a 2D array containing the upper and lower bounds on the approximating interval in each dimension.
 So,

 ```julia
 order_x1  = 5